DuendeSoftware/docs.duendesoftware.com/IdentityServer/v6/docs/content/quickstarts/2_interactive.md

 dotnet sln add .\src\MvcClient\MvcClient.csproj
 ```

-### Install the OIDC Nuget Package
+### Install the OIDC NuGet Package
-To add support for OpenID Connect authentication to the MVC application, you
+To add support for OpenID Connect authentication to *MvcClient* , you need to add
-need to add the nuget package containing the OpenID Connect handler to your
+the NuGet package containing the OpenID Connect handler.
+From the *MvcClient*
-project.
-From the *quickstart\src\MvcClient* folder, run the following command:
+folder, run the following command:

 ```console
 dotnet add package Microsoft.AspNetCore.Authentication.OpenIdConnect
 ```

 ### Configure Authentication Services
-Then add the following to *ConfigureServices* in *Program.cs*:
+Then add the following to *ConfigureServices* in *MvcClient\Program.cs*:

 ```cs
 using System.IdentityModel.Tokens.Jwt;